masoumezabihi/data_engineering_capstone_project/datawarehouse_project/Readme.md

 13 1998      7.829449e+07
 ```

+## Design & Implementation Notes
+### 1. How to schedule this ETL process to run multiple times per day
+I would combine the ETL pipeline into a single script and schedule it to run multiple times a day.
+For a simple setup, this could be done using cron on Linux or Task Scheduler on Windows.
+In a production environment, I would use an orchestration tool like Apache Airflow, which offers features such as retries, monitoring, and managing dependencies.
+Cloud-based services like AWS Managed Airflow, GCP Cloud Composer, or Azure Data Factory can also be used to run and monitor workflows reliably at scale.

 ## Bonus Questions
 **1. Customer Account Balance Classification**
 To break customer account balances into three logical groups (Low, Medium, High), I implemented a classification function in the `StarSchemaBuilder` class.